Somalia is located in the Horn of Africa and is

 north-east of the country, the earliest known rock art in the

-Horn of Africa at Laas Gaal which has been dated to 3000 - 9000
+Horn of Africa at Laas Gaal which have been dated to 3000 - 9000

 years BCE and, of course, the spectacular views from the Sheikh

 Mountains.
-Sadly its unlikely that you will ever visit the country so we hope this video of images of Somalia provides some
+Sadly its unlikely that you will ever see many images of Somalia from inside the country so we hope this video provides some

 compensation!